Australia men's national softball team: World Championships

+Australia also qualified in 2015, achieving 4th place.

+Australia qualified for the 2017 tournament held in Whitehorse, Yukon.
+They got 2nd place.

+Australia qualified for the 2019 tournament held in Prague, Czech Republic.
+They got 7th place.

+Australia qualified for the 2022 tournament held in Auckland, New Zealand.
+They came 1st, winning the championship for the second time.

+Australia qualified for the 2025 tournament held in Prince Albert, Saskatchewan, Sonora, Mexico, and Oklahoma City.
+They came 7th.

+As of July 2026, the World Baseball Softball Confederation rankings place them at 9th worldwide.

 Pacific International Series

 Australia hosted the Pacific International Series in Canberra in 2007.
 At the competition, Australia had two men's side with the top team being Australia Greenand the second team being Australia Gold.
 During the first round of round robin play, Australia Green beat Australia Gold 7–2, beat Japan 2–1, lost to New Zealand 5–2, beat Japan 7–0, beat New Zealand 5–3, and lost to Australia Gold 5–4.
 This qualified them for the finals where they beat Australia Gold 7–6.
 Australia Green then went on to bear New Zealand 3–2 in the Grand Final.

 Test series and matches

 In 1985, Australia had an unofficial test team of all-stars who played against the New Zealand national team in Melbourne.
 Team members included L. Anderson from Western Australia, A. Oldfather Jr from South Australia, E. Tyson from Queensland, T. Bull from Western Australia, S. Adams from Victoria, A. Oldfather Sr from South Australia, D. Rector from Western Australia, E Wulf from New South Wales, G. Knight from Western Australia, D. Cullen from New South Wales, R. Richardson from New South Wales and N. Tsoukalas from Victoria.

 In 1991, the team played an eight-game test series against New Zealand, with four matches played in Perth and four played in Sydney.
 All eight matches were won by New Zealand.
 In Perth, the scores were 8–1, 1–0, 6–5 and 6–3.
 In Sydney, the scores were 10–1, 6–2, 6–1 and 4–2.

 In 2007, the Australians hosted New Zealand for a test match in Canberra where Australia won.

 In early 2012, the junior national team played a test match against the senior open men's team in Canberra.